 The Benefits of Taking a Mental Health Day

 A mental health day is exactly what it sounds like—a short break (usually 1-2 days) where you decompress.
 This period of relaxation can consist of staycation trips to local tourism spots or streaming your favorite TV sitcom.
-What you do isn’t as important as taking time to disconnect.
+What you do decide to do isn’t as important as taking time to disconnect.

 Taking a mental health day is becoming more common in the modern workplace.
 They are imperative for both employees and companies alike, because a stressed employee negatively impacts performance and morale.
-In fact, stress-related office absences and health care costs employers $300 billion per year, according to Inc. Some companies now offer mental health days in their benefits packages, and 77 percent of U.S. workers get paid vacation time or an average of 13 paid vacation days per year.
+In fact, stress-related office absences and health care costs employers $300 billion per year, according to Inc. Some companies now offer mental health days in their benefits packages, and 84 percent of U.S. workers get paid vacation time, between 10 and 20 paid vacation days per year.

 Focus on You